yistLin/prove-it/_posts/2019-07-13-prove-that-blood-is-for-redemption-to-deal-with-sins-and-purchase-the-church.md

 ---
 layout: post
-title: "Prove that Blood is for Redemption, to Deal with Sins and Purchase the Church"
+title: "Prove That Blood Is for Redemption, to Deal with Sins and Purchase the Church"
-tags: [blood, redemption, sins, church]
+tags: [blood, redemption, sins, purchase, church]
 ---

 \[ TO BE UPDATED \]